fabian-kostadinov/fabian-kostadinov.github.io/_posts/2014-10-30-significance-testing-of-pearson-correlations-in-excel.md

 comments: true
 tags: [statistics, correlation, significance]
 ---
 Yesterday, I wanted to calculate the significance of Pearson correlation coefficients between two series of data.
 I knew that I could use a Student's t-test for this purpose, but I did not know how to do this in Excel 2013.
 And, to be honest, I did not really understand the documentation of Excel's <code>T.TEST</code> formula.
-So, here is what I did.<!--more-->
+So, here is what I did.<span class="more"></span>

 ## Pearson correlation coefficient
 First, I had to calculate the corresponding Pearson correlation coefficients according to this formula: